How to capitalize the first letter in Python

 print(title_text)

-The title() method incorrectly capitalizes the 's' in it's because it treats the apostrophe as a word boundary.
-This results in grammatically incorrect output.
-The code below demonstrates a more robust solution for this scenario.
+The title() method incorrectly capitalizes the letter after the apostrophe because it treats 's' as a new word.
+This makes contractions like it's appear as It'S. The code below offers a more robust solution for handling these cases.

 def better_title(text):